 Cartooning is the process of creating images that tell a story or represent a person, place or thing.
 Cartoonists may draw, paint, or digitally create images for use in the animation industry, in publishing, gaming, advertising, web design, and graphic design.
 Cartoonist may also create images to use for job training materials, in the medical field, in engineering, science, education, technology, and even in the criminal justice field.

-After all course requirements have been completed, students will have an opportunity to complete an internship program.
+Other required courses may include Survey of World Art, Culture Survey, Western Civilization, Literature, and Writing.
+Once most or all course requirements have been completed, students will have an opportunity to complete an internship with a newspaper, publisher, media company, or other related entity.
 In addition, a portfolio of the student’s best work is required in order to graduate.
-Both the portfolio and internship are invaluable tools that the student can use to secure a position in the industry.
+Both the portfolio and internship are invaluable tools that students can use to land a position in the industry.

 Schools to Consider: